DavidCPorter/solr_checkpoint/README.md

 - checkout branch_8_0
 - create new branch <name> e.g. `git checkout -b <name>`
 - push <name> branch to origin
-- replace `dporter` with <name> in solr_install.yml script under field "version" in the git step.
+- replace `dporter` with <branch name> in roles/solr/defaults/main.yml.
-- replace `dporte7` in ansible "vars" and "defaults" files with your username in cloudlab
+- replace `dporte7` in ansible role "vars" and "defaults" files with your username in cloudlab

 #### run ansible scripts
 3. to install the cloud env, run: